Which Mexican Resort On The Mayan Riviera Is Right For You?

 Mexico’s Mayan Riviera is the go-to holiday destination for North Americans looking for winter sun.

-But as a Brit who was unfamiliar with the different resorts in this part of Mexico, I wrote this guide after my trip to help other Mexican resort newbies pick a place that’s right for them.
+But as a Brit who was unfamiliar with the different resorts in this part of Mexico, I wrote this guide to help other Mexican resort newbies pick a place that’s right for them.

 It’s all surprisingly simple once you arrive in Cancun.